hsurfer/rancher-training/slides/Containers_Platform/slides/Containers_Platform.md

 ### Example

-Create deployments for every microservice defined in previuops examples and publish external access to it.
+Create deployments for every microservice defined in previuous examples and publish external access to it.

 ---